A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Discussion

 \section{Discussion}

-The transition densities for the sequence of constant $J$ EoSs (Fig.~5) indicates a roughly inverse linear scaling of the densities with $J$.
-With this in mind, we plot in the left panel of Fig.~21 the transition densities multiplied by $30/J$ (using $J=30$ MeV as a reference value).
+The transition densities for the sequence of constant $J$ EoSs (Fig.~6) indicates a roughly inverse linear scaling of the densities with $J$.
+With this in mind, we plot in the left panel of Fig.~14 the transition densities multiplied by $30/J$ (using $J=30$ MeV as a reference value).
 To add the `PNM' results we must of course use the correlation of $J$ with $L$.
-Our Skyrme selection is also plotted.
-We also add onto the plot the BD EoS results; for the BD `PNM' sequence we must also scale the density according to the offset of the correlation relative to the MSL correlation.
-Once this is done, the results form a relatively tight band correlated with $L$.
+We also add onto the plot the BD EoS results; for the BD PNM sequence we also scale the density according to the offset of the correlation relative to the MSL correlation.
+Once this is done, the results form a relatively tight relation with $L$.
+This relation is represented well by the quadratic fit